keeganosler/PhysPi/README.md

 ## Software and System

 This system employs the use of multiple programming languages and technology.
+A bash script called run.sh is executed on Raspberry Pi startup to run the entire program automatically when the system is powered on.

 ### Data Read-In